BioplatformsAustralia/bpaotu/README.md

 - taxonomy files (extension: `.taxonomy`)
 - OTU abundance tables (extension: `.txt`)

-By default the contextual metadata will be downloaded during the ingest operation, or it can be provided as either

-    /data/amd-metadata/amd-samplecontextual/*.db # sqlite database
-    /data/amd-metadata/amd-samplecontextual/*.xlsx # Excel spreadsheet

-See "Additional arguments" below. `/data` is a mount point in a Docker container.
+Note that `/data/dev` is a mount point in a Docker container.
 See `./docker-compose.yml`

+By default the contextual metadata will be downloaded during the ingest operation, or it can be provided as either a sqlite database or an Excel spreadsheet

+    ./data/dev/amd-metadata/amd-samplecontextual/*.db # sqlite database
+    ./data/dev/amd-metadata/amd-samplecontextual/*.xlsx # Excel spreadsheet

+See "Additional arguments" below for more context on these.

-Abundance and taxonomy files must be placed under a base directory, structured as follows:
+Abundance and taxonomy files must be placed under a base directory for the particular ingest `$dir`, which is under the mount point for the Docker container, structured as follows:

-    $dir/$amplicon_code/*.txt.gz
-    $dir/$amplicon_code/*.$classifier_db.$classifier_method.taxonomy.gz
+    ./data/dev/$dir/$amplicon_code/*.txt.gz
+    ./data/dev/$dir/$amplicon_code/*.$classifier_db.$classifier_method.taxonomy.gz

 `$classifier_db` and `$classifier_method` describe the database and method used to generate a given taxonomy.
 They can be arbitrary strings.